 It makes sense that if you’re pregnant you might be more tired than usual.

 “It’s a strain on your body,” says Dr. Ankerman.
 “You’re growing another human inside your body.
-Your body’s working to support you and your unborn child with blood flow and energy.”
+Your body’s working to support you and the fetus with blood flow and energy.”

 Especially in your first trimester, you produce more progesterone, a hormone that can cause you to feel tired.